Before we get stuck into the Explorer archetype, let’s have a quick word…

 While other people struggle to get motivated, you’ve got all pistons pumping and all cogs cranking.
 Other archetypes would KILL for your energy.

-One of the major downsides of being an Explorer is that typically no one can keep up with you and you absolutely hate being told what to do.
+One of the major downsides of being an Explorer archetype is that typically no one can keep up with you and you absolutely hate being told what to do.
 In any form.
 Even if it’s someone giving you directions.
 You don’t need directions!
 You’re an Explorer!
 The wind and the stars will show you where to go!
-Yep.
-You’re basically Pocahontas with a laptop.
-Always seeking.
+You’re basically Pocahontas with a laptop, only instead of hunting critters, you’re seeking your truth.

-Understand that just because you’ve come up with an idea (even if it’s a fan-fricking-tastic one), doesn’t mean you have to take action on it.
+Understand that just because you’ve come up with an idea (even if it’s a fan-freaking-tastic one), that doesn’t mean you have to take action on it.
 Especially if it detracts from your current project.

 Luckily, one of your superpowers is seeing forks in the road where others see only a straight path… so a renewed sense of excitement is always within reach.